-- Candidates for admission should indicate their interest in financial assistance by checking the box provided for that purpose in the application for admission.
+- Candidates for admission should indicate their interest in need-based financial assistance by checking the box provided for that purpose in the application for admission.

 - The U.S. Department of Education’s Free Application for Federal Student Aid (FAFSA) is used to determine eligibility for federal need based assistance.
 The FAFSA must be completed for each academic year.

 - The College Board’s CSS Financial Aid PROFILE Application is required for both custodial and non-custodial parent households to determine institutional need based financial aid awards.
 The PROFILE application only needs to be completed only once during your enrollment.

 |Admission Application Option (App Deadline)||FAFSA, CSS/Financial Aid PROFILE, Noncustodial Parent PROFILE, Prior-Prior Year Tax Returns and W2's|